erymuzuan/rx/source/web/web.sph/docs/ExpressionActivity.md

 myobject.Call();// where Call is a method defined in your class

 ```
-The use of `dynamic` keyword allows far greated flexibilty, since `Rx Developer` didn't have to know about your object.
+The use of `dynamic` keyword allows far greater flexibility, since `Rx Developer` didn't have to know about your object.
 Thou you are losing the compile time checking.

 ##Properties
 <table class="table table-condensed table-bordered">